↑

 Watering A Money Tree Plant

-One of the key factors to successful money plant care is proper watering.
-They like water, but won’t tolerate wet soil for very long.
-Consistent over watering will cause root rot, and eventually kill the plant.
+One of the key factors to successful money tree care is proper watering.
+They like a lot of water, but won’t tolerate wet feet for very long.
+Too much can cause root and stem rot.

-When it’s time to water, give it a good drink, and let the excess drain from the holes in the bottom of the pot.
-Make sure to empty the cache pot or drip tray so that the container is never sitting in water.
+When it’s time, give it a good drink, and let the excess drain from the holes in the bottom of the pot.
+Dump the drip tray right away so it’s never soaking.

-Another important part of successful money plant care is humidity, which is especially critical during the winter months.
+Another important part of successful money tree care is humidity, which is especially critical indoors during the winter months.

 Money Tree Light Requirements

-One of the reasons growing money plants indoors is so easy is because they aren’t super picky about lighting.
+One of the reasons growing money trees indoors is so easy is because they aren’t super picky about lighting.

-They prefer bright, indirect sun.
+They prefer bright, indirect sunlight.
 But they will adapt to lower light conditions indoors, especially during the winter.
+If yours is getting leggy or reaching for the window, add a grow light.

 Repotting Your Money Tree

-Plan to repot into fresh soil every few years as a part of your regular money plant care routine.
+Since they grow so fast, you should plan to repot your money tree every few years as a part of their regular care routine.
 The best time to do it is spring or early summer.

-When the time comes for repotting your money tree plant, make sure you choose the right sized container.
+When the time comes, make sure you choose the right sized container.
 Don’t use one that is too large, because that can cause issues with overwatering and root rot.

-Money plants can be grown in very small pots, especially if you want to keep their size manageable.
-So choose a pot that’s only slightly larger than the one it was growing in before.
+Money trees can be grown in very small pots, especially if you want to keep their size manageable.
+So choose a one that’s only slightly larger than the original.

 Related Post: How To Repot Plants: A Helpful Illustrated Guide